IBM-Cloud/docs/services/BlockStorage/ts_index.md

 Last updated: 26 August 2016
 {: .last-updated}

-If you have problems or questions when using {{site.data.keyword.blockstoragefull}}, you can get help by searching for information or by asking questions through a forum.
+If you have problems or questions when using {{site.data.keyword.blockstoragefull}}, you can get help by searching for information or by asking questions through one of the forums listed below.
 You can also open a support ticket.

 When using the forums to ask a question, tag your question so that it is seen by the {{site.data.keyword.Bluemix_notm}} development teams.
 <!--Insert the appropriate Stack Overflow tag for your service for <block-storage> in URL and text below:  -->